pavoltravnik/maxims-of-law/maxims-of-law.md

 Nemo punitur pro alieno delicto.
 No one is to be punished for the crime or wrong of another.

-Nemo punitur sine injuri, facto, seu defalto.
+Nemo punitur sine injuria, facto, seu defalto.
 No one is punished unless for some wrong, act or default.
 2 Co.
 Inst.
 287.

 Nemo, qui condemnare potest, absolvere non potest.
 He who may condemn may acquit.
 Dig.
 50, 17, 37.